casperklein/homeassistant-addons/pi-hole/README.md

 To test your setup, visit [https://1.1.1.1/help](https://1.1.1.1/help).
 If you see "Using DNS over HTTPS (DoH): yes", all should be fine :)

+## NTP

+To use Pi-hole also as an NTP server, it must be enabled under *System / Settings / All settings / Network Time Sync*.
+Additionally, port 123/UDP must be exposed in the add-on configuration.

 ## Not implemented

 - Pi-hole DHCP server functionality